 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 63.6%.
 This is a higher percent living alone than we found in 99.3% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 22.1% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.8% of U.S. neighborhoods.

 Did you know that the neighborhood has more African and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 13.8% of this neighborhood's residents have African ancestry and 6.7% have Jamaican ancestry.